MileHacker Logo

 • Try masgouf by the river for an unforgettable meal.

-• A few Arabic phrases enhance interactions and show respect.
+• A few Arabic phrases make interactions better and be respectful.

 • Be aware of meal times; lunch is typically the main meal.